 Live performance can do that to you.

 That concept had been important to me until the last two years.
 I hadn’t thought about it as much lately.
-I’ve been too busy following the daily outrages of the Trump Family & Friends Medicine Show.
+I’ve been too busy following the daily outrages of the Trump Family & Friends Traveling Salvation and Snake Medicine Show.

 Before that carnival hit town, I had resisted successfully the dubious lure of reality TV.

 Honey Boo-Boo, roguish pawnbrokers, Kardashians, and dynasties of ducks claimed not one minute of my attention…not one minute.
 Then I had allowed the Trump Reality Show powered by the 24/7/365 news industry to hijack my focus.
-I now am urgently convinced of the higher priority of Melania’s jacket, Hilary’s emails, and Sarah’s dinner difficulties over the abandonment of NATO, neighborly relationships with countries that actually share our borders, and most of the progress for health care made in the last ten years.
+I now am urgently convinced of the higher urgency of Melania’s jacket, Hilary’s emails, and Donald’s tax obscurity instead of the abandonment of NATO, neighborly relationships with countries that actually share our borders, and most of the progress for health care made in the last ten years.

 People who farm are called farmers.